fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 ## Running the project

 * Run `npm install` in your terminal
-* Add your environment variables
+* Add your environment variables in a `.env` file in root location
 ```bash
 HOST=localhost
 APP_ID=YOUR_APP_ID